Kamaranis/Classification-with-decision-trees/README.md

 # Classification-with-decision-trees
- We will address the creation of a supervised data mining project.
+ We will address the creation of a unsupervised data mining project.
 We will use a classification algorithm, specifically the decision tree model.